 Recent shifts in the sales and marketing landscape mean successful lead generation for attorneys occurs largely online.
-We know it can be challenging to understand the complexities of the lead generation game.
-That's why we've put together this explainer blog to get you up to speed with lead generation for lawyers, as well as offer some useful tips to bag new clients.
+We know it can be challenging to understand the complexities of lead generation strategies.
+That’s why we’ve put together this explainer blog to get you up to speed with lead generation for lawyers, as well as offer some useful tips to bag new clients.

 Lead generation for attorneys is the process of getting people interested in your legal services and gradually moving them through a pipeline to become paying clients.
 It’s important for law firms to focus on generating new attorney leads by developing a strong online presence.
 This is achieved using inbound marketing methods that employ techniques like search engine optimization, paid ads, and content marketing, to name a few.

 Lead generation for lawyers can build online visibility, credibility, trust, and interest from specific market segments.
-When you focus on lead generation, you hone in on specific traffic from high-value customers and greatly improve their chances of converting.
+When you focus on lead generation efforts, you hone in on specific website traffic from high-value customers and greatly improve their chances of converting.

 Lead generation is suitable for all types of lawyers, from independent professionals to small law firms and legacy companies.
 Small law firm lead generation is no different from industry giants — the principles are the same: it’s just the scale and budget that changes.

 A lead is any prospect who has expressed interest in paying for your legal services or knowledge, usually by willingly sharing their contact information via a lead capture form.

-To generate leads, marketers create a multistep process (sales funnel) to influence prospective clients’ journeys to become actual legal clients.
+The lead generation process includes multiple steps (sales funnel) to influence prospective clients’ journeys to becoming actual legal clients.
 A sales funnel starts by sparking the interest of current or potential clients and guiding them through every step of the purchasing process.